cncf/mentoring/README.md

 ## Organization Admins

 If you need help with anything mentoring at CNCF, you can file an issue at this repo or reach out to us at the #mentoring channel on [CNCF Slack](https://slack.cncf.io/).
+In addition, please use the Discussions boards [here](https://github.com/cncf/mentoring/discussions).

 Organization admins for specific mentorship programs are listed on the programs respective pages.